esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 ## Tokenizer and Embedder

 Let's revisit the tokenizer to better grasp how it is working.
-The tokenization step might seem trivial but in reality models' tokenizers might make a big difference in the end results of your classifiers, depending on the task you are trying to solve.
-Understanding the tokenizer of each model (as well as the model type!) can save us a lot of debugging when we work on our custom data.
+The tokenization step might seem trivial but in reality models' tokenizers make a big difference in the final results of your classifiers, depending on the task you are trying to solve.
+Understanding the tokenizer of each model (as well as the model type!) can save us a lot of debugging when we work with our custom problem.

 We will feed again a sentence into the tokenizer to observe how it outputs a sequence of vectors (also called a *tensor*: by convention, a vector is a sequence of scalar numbers, a matrix is a 2-dimensional sequence and a tensor is a N-dimensional sequence of numbers), each one of them representing a wordPiece: